 Only those capable of making a free will choice can enter into the experience of baptism (Matthew 3:13-17; Mark 1:1-9; Acts 2:38, 41-47; Acts 8:35-38; Acts 16:32,33; Acts 22:16; Romans 6:1-11; Galatians 3:27; Colossians 3:1-3).

 Peter said “repent and be baptized.”
 Infants cannot repent, or receive His word, or believe with all their hearts.
-Infant baptism is based upon a belief in something call “original sin.”
+Infant baptism is based upon the doctrine of “original sin.”
 (The expression is not in the Bible.)
 This doctrine says that because Adam sinned, he passed this sin on to his descendants.
 We do not agree.
 We believe that we inherit a carnal (selfish) nature, but not the sin (guilt) itself.

-Please see the section titled “Difficult Passages” under “The Trinity Questioned”.
+Please see the section titled “Difficult Passages” under “The Trinity Question.”

 44. The Passover meal was instituted by Christ, through Moses.
 This symbolic meal pointed forward to Christ the Lamb who was sacrificed for us.
 The unleavened bread and the wine are emblems of the His broken body and His shed blood.
 Christ bade His disciples remember Him by partaking of this memorial meal.
 At His final Passover, Jesus washed the feet of His disciples.
 Following His example, we will humble ourselves in service to others, even to those who “betray us” (1Corinthians 11:23-29, John 13:1-17).